 What do I need to do to ensure compliance?

 Information about transition periods and details of the new Practice Standards, including resources to support their implementation is available on the Practice Standards page of the NDIS website.
 You may download our checklist to assit you with the preparation.

 Practice Alert: Dysphagia, safe swallowing, and mealtime management

 Dysphagia is a medical term for any difficulty with swallowing.
 It is associated with a wide range of disabilities and health conditions.
 People with disability who have dysphagia are more likely to die from choking or respiratory illnesses or have serious health complications because of poor management of dysphagia.

 Because of the high rates of dysphagia in people with disability, there is an increased risk of respiratory problems and/or choking and poor nutrition.
-Swallowing problems can allow food, drinks or saliva to get into lungs rather than the stomach, which can cause aspiration pneumonia.
+Swallowing problems can allow food, drinks, or saliva to get into the lungs rather than the stomach, which can cause aspiration pneumonia.

 This practice alert explains the risks associated with dysphagia, how to support NDIS participants with dysphagia, and provider obligations.